 Become a Newhouse Fellow

-The Newhouse Center fellows’ community consists of Wellesley faculty on sabbatical, Wellesley summer fellows, the undergraduate fellows of the Mellon Mays program, and normally three or four scholars and artists from outside the college.
-All fellows are given office space and are encouraged to engage actively in Newhouse Center programs and give a public presentation in the spring.
+The Suzy Newhouse Center fellows’ community consists of Wellesley faculty on sabbatical, Wellesley summer fellows, the undergraduate fellows of the Mellon Mays program, and normally three or four scholars and artists from outside the college.
+All fellows are required to engage in Suzy Newhouse Center programs and give a public presentation in the spring.

-Application deadline for external fellows only in 2020–2021 is November 15, 2019.
+Application deadline for external fellows only in 2023–2024 is December 2, 2022.
 No paper applications will be accepted.
-For Wellesley faculty who would like to apply for a semester or a year in 2020–2021, please write to the director.
+(For Wellesley faculty who would like to apply for a semester or a year in 2023–2024, please write to the director).
 Unfortunately, we are unable to provide feedback on individual applications.
 We ask that letters of recommendation be submitted no later than December 16, 2022.